Steven Avery

 The Exoneration

 On Sept.
-11, 2003, a request brought by the Manitowoc District Attorney’s Office and the Wisconsin Innocence Project to dismiss the charges was granted and Mr. Avery was released.
+11, 2003, a joint motion to dismiss the charges brought by the Manitowoc District Attorney’s Office and the Wisconsin Innocence Project was granted and Mr. Avery was released.

-In 2005, with support from Ms. Beernsten and Mr. Avery, the Wisconsin Department of Justice adopted a model eyewitness identification protocol.
+On March 9, 2005, prompted by Ms. Beerntsen and Mr. Avery, the Wisconsin Department of Justice adopted a model eyewitness identification protocol.

 Time Served: